Whitney Campbell Christensen

 Government Relations Attorney

-Whitney has consistently been recognized as one of North Carolina’s top government relations attorneys by Super Lawyers Magazine, Best Lawyers, and through her work as President of the North Carolina Professional Lobbyists Association.
-She represents clients before the North Carolina General Assembly, where for nearly 15 years she has drafted, enacted, amended, and opposed legislation in accordance with client needs.
-She serves as Ward and Smith’s Raleigh office Geographic Team Co-Leader and heads the firm’s state legislative efforts.
-In 2017, Whitney was named to the Triangle Business Journal’s 40 Under 40 list and was invited to represent the state of North Carolina in the National League of Women Lobbyists in 2022.
+Whitney has consistently been recognized as one of North Carolina’s top government relations attorneys by Super Lawyers Magazine, Best Lawyers, Business North Carolina Magazine and through her work as President of the North Carolina Professional Lobbyists Association.
+She represents clients before the North Carolina General Assembly, where for nearly 17 years she has drafted, enacted, amended, and opposed legislation in accordance with client needs.
+She heads the firm’s state legislative efforts and formerly served as Ward and Smith’s Raleigh office Geographic Team Co-Leader.
+In 2017, Whitney was named to the Triangle Business Journal’s 40 Under 40 list.
+She was invited to represent the state of North Carolina in the National League of Women Lobbyists in 2022 and continues to serve as the North Carolina delegate.
 In 2024, she served as President of the North Carolina Professional Lobbyists Association.
+In 2026, Business North Carolina and the NC Tribune recognized Whitney in their joint list of top lobbyists in the state.

-Whitney has experience advocating on behalf of Fortune 100 companies, statewide professional associations, manufacturers, the hospitality industry, environmental service providers, financial institutions, nonprofits and local governments from the mountains to the coast.
-She has a knack for the state budget appropriations process and a long track record of securing appropriations for clients.
-She enjoys shaping state policy and has had legislation introduced and enacted pertaining to a wide range of issues, including business liability, internet privacy and security laws, virtual currency, higher education, criminal justice, state and local pension system reforms, vehicle registration, transportation funding, special elections, alcoholic beverage laws, state procurement of information technology, local government purchasing requirements and 911 dispatch center redundancy.
+Whitney has experience advocating on behalf of Fortune 100 companies, industry and professional associations, AI platforms, social media companies, large manufacturers, the hospitality industry, environmental service providers, financial institutions, nonprofits and local governments from the mountains to the coast.
+She has a knack for the state budget appropriations process and a long track record of securing appropriations for clients, particularly local governments.
+She enjoys shaping state policy and has had legislation introduced and enacted pertaining to a wide range of issues, including business liability, local government authority, internet privacy and security laws, virtual currency, higher education, criminal justice, state and local pension system reforms, vehicle registration, transportation funding, special elections, alcoholic beverage laws, state procurement of information technology, local government purchasing requirements and 911 dispatch center redundancy.
 She also counsels and represents clients before government bodies in economic development matters.

 Honors and Distinctions